Ordering a deed poll is a fast and easy way to legally change your name.

 If you’re separated and waiting for the divorce to be finalized, or one of your certificates are not in English, you may need a deed poll.

-First, you’ll need a deed poll in almost every case when you want to change your name unless it’s after a marriage or divorce.
+Generally, you’ll need a deed poll in almost every case when you want to change your name unless it’s after a marriage or divorce.

 Let’s say you’ve lost your marriage certificate.
 Or you were living in France when you got married, and your certificate is in French.